notadeejay/rbc-training/data/Week 3 Day 1/11__Adding Gradients__Exercise.md

 ---
 uuid: 9e00cd08-56fe-4f07-a793-dc1473d76f9d
+stretch: true
 ---

 We can also customize the backgrounds of our elements using gradients.
-Gradients are a great way to add texture and depth to your webpage.
+Gradients are a great way to add texture and depth to a webpage.

-## Linear Gradient
+## Linear gradients

 ```css
 background: linear-gradient(direction, color-stop1, color-stop2, ...)
 ```

 ### Examples

-#### To Left
+#### To left

-This will cause the gradient to go from yellow to red as we move to the left of the element.
+This will cause the gradient to go from yellow to red as we move *to the left* of the element.

 ```css
   .box {